rcrowther/django-img/README.md

 No SVG support
 : requires shadow code, Pillow especially can't handle them

 Widths, heights and bytesize of original images are recorded, in case the storage media is not local files but cloud provision.

+The app uses the URL attribute of the FileFields to generate HTML 'src' (not the filepath).
+So it should keep working if you swap storage backends or, at least, keep responding an a Django-like way.

 ## Credits
-I take little credit for the upload and storage code.
-It was ripped from the Wagtail CMS.
-Though I have responsibility for how I have treated the code.
+The upload and storage code (particularly the replicable models) was ripped from the Wagtail CMS.
+Though I am responsibile for how I have treated it.

 [Wagtail documentation](https://docs.wagtail.io/en/v2.8.1/advanced_topics/images/index.html)